ADVERTISEMENT

 An interesting combination occurred when The Doors opened for Them, featuring a young Van Morrison, on June 18th.
 The Doors jammed with Them at the end of the last show of Them’s booking, playing a 25-minute version of Wilson Pickett’s In The Midnight Hour followed by a further 20 minutes of Van Morrison’s Gloria.
 Van Morrison later commented that this performance with The Doors was one of the highlights of his career with Them.
 ‘It’s funny because we never knew Van Morrison or what he was like until he came to the Whisky, and there he was stomping around, throwing the mike just like Jim would, you know – oh no, my God, another Morrison!’ said Robby Krieger.
 Future Doors producer Paul Rothchild was to say ‘The thing that was so interesting to me was to learn how much chaos there was inside Them.
 It’s almost as if Jim studied their chaos and brought it into The Doors.’

-On August 15th, Jac Holzman returned to the Whisky, bring in with him prospective producer Paul A. Rothchild.
+On August 15th, Jac Holzman returned to the Whisky, bringing in with him prospective producer Paul A. Rothchild.
 Rothchild didn’t rate the band’s first set, but stayed to hear the later show and was impressed enough for Holzman to offer to sign the band, who hired an attorney, taking till November to settle the terms.

 Notwithstanding, arrangements were made to go into the studio to record, with Rothchild behind the desk.
 Just after The Doors played their final performance at the Whisky, fired by the venue management over the ‘obscenity’ in the lyrics to The End, the band recorded their debut album, from August 24 to 31, 1966 at Sunset Sound Recording Studios.
 Supervised by Paul Rothchild, the sessions were engineered by Bruce Botnick, who ended up producing LA Woman, with an uncredited Larry Knechtel playing bass guitar on Soul Kitchen, Twentieth Century Fox, Back Door Man, I Looked At You and Take It As It Comes.
 Knechtel, subsequently well-known for playing the piano on Bridge Over Troubled Water and the guitar solos on Guitar Man by Bread, of whom he was a later member, was a well-respected LA player and a veteran of many Phil Spector sessions as a member of his Wrecking Crew.